tiagocostapt/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Exercises/Module 01/Module 01 Introduction to Azure Virtual Networks/4-exercise-design-implement-virtual-network-azure.md

    ![List of subnets in CoreServicesVnet.](../media/verify-subnets-annotated.png)

-1. Repeat steps 4 -6 for each subnet.
+1. Repeat steps 4 -6 for each virtual network.

 Congratulations!
 You have successfully created a resource group, three VNets, and their associated subnets.